rsshonjoy/sass/partial/partial.md

 ### A Partial is a Sass file named with a leading underscore.
 You might name it something like \_partial.scss .
-The underscore lets Sass know that the file is only meant to be loaded as modules, not compiled on their own.
+The underscore lets Sass know that the file is only meant to be loaded as modules, compiler ignore this file.

 ### create partial file like \_partial.scss